-See Lloyd M. Short.
-The Development of National Administrative Organization in the United States.
-Baltimore, The Johns Hopkins University Press, 1923, pp. 441-450; U. S. Council of National Defense.
-Division of Statistics.
-Directory of Auxiliary War Organizations.
-Washington, Council of National Defense, 1917.
+6 See Lloyd M. Short, The Development of National Administrative Organization in the United States (Baltimore, MD: The Johns Hopkins University Press, 1923), pp. 441-450; U.S. Council of National Defense, Division of Statistics, Directory of Auxiliary War Organizations (Washington: Council of National Defense, 1917).

-The Council was briefly revived by President Roosevelt in 1940 as a vehicle for coordinating veiled U. S. mobilization efforts.
+7 The council was briefly revived by President Roosevelt in 1940 as a vehicle for coordinating veiled U.S. mobilization efforts.
 A few months later, the Office for Emergency Management became the principal mobilization coordinator.
-Ultimately, the Council's function were unofficially usurped by the National Security Council in 1947.
-Authority for the Council of National Defense, however, still exists, though it is considered inactive.
+Ultimately, the council's functions were unofficially usurped by the National Security Council in 1947.
+Authority (continued...)